 After Breast Augmentation

 A surgical dressing is usually placed to protect the incisions.
 Some swelling, bruising and minor discomfort may be experienced for several days after the surgery.
 Discomfort can be easily controlled with pain medication.
 Within several days, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
-Your stitches will come out in a week to 10 days, but the swelling in your breasts may take three to five weeks to disappear You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.
+Your stitches will come out in 7 to 10 days, but the swelling in your breasts may take 3 to 5 weeks to disappear completely.
+You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.

 Getting Back To Normal

 You should be able to return to work within a few days, depending on the level of activity required for your job.
-Your breast surgeon will advise you when to begin exercises and normal activities.
-Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
-After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.
+Dr. Branman will advise you when to begin exercises and normal activities.
+Your breasts will probably be sensitive for a few weeks, so you should avoid much physical contact until your breasts are no longer sore, usually 3 to 4 weeks after surgery.

 Breast augmentation scars will be firm and pink for at least six weeks.
-Then they may remain the same size for several months, or even appear to widen.
-After several months, your scars will begin to fade, although they will never disappear completely.
-Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammographic technician should use a special technique to assure that you get a reliable reading, as discussed earlier.
+They may remain the same size for several months, or even appear to widen.
+Soon, your scars will begin to fade, although they will never disappear completely.
+Depending on your age, you should continue routine mammograms after breast augmentation, which have been determined safe and effective for women with breast implants.